Students who applied before May 1, 2014 will receive their housing assignment on or around July 21, 2014.

 All residence hall rooms are furnished with a bed, desk, desk chair, shades or blinds, closet space, and dresser-type drawer space.
 These items must remain in the room; however, students may also bring small items of furniture such as extra shelves or a lounge chair, space permitting.
 It is important to check with your roommate to coordinate what each person is bringing so you do not run out of space.

-Students may not make any permanent alterations to their residence hall rooms, such as painting and wallpapering.
-You are welcome to personalize your space by hanging posters, pictures, curtains, etc.
+Students may not make any permanent alterations to their residence hall rooms such as painting and wallpapering.
+You are welcome to personalize your space by hanging posters, photos and curtains but must use 3M Command Strips.

 - Air conditioners